 Most people use just one version of Call-To-Action or E-Mail Opt-In Box (we call them Conversion Boxes) under all the posts of their blog.

+But This Affects The Conversion Rate The Most; As The Copy Written In The Box Doesn't Always Match The Content Written In The Post Above.

 So, In This Strategy, we take you through Our Time Tested Conversion Booster Strategy; where We Create Different E-Mail Opt-In Forms Or Call To Action Boxes, for Posts of Different Categories; Having Box Copies Related To Those Respective Categories.

+This Helps Us Laser Target Users; According To Their Interests; Literally Boosting Conversion By 200-250%!

+Following, Is The Quick, Step-By-Step Guide On Boosting Your Conversion Rate On Your WordPress Blog; Using Our E-Mail Opt-In, WordPress Plugin:

 Install The Plugin.